Tutorials¶

 The difference from end result of the previous tutorial is that the rend

-attribute is no longer present on the p
+attribute is no longer present on the p element from which it was cut.

 Copy-Adding Attributes¶